Introducing /monitor. Notify your AI agent the moment pages or sites change. Try it now →

 The ecosystem has exploded since Anthropic officially launched skills in October 2025.
 There are now thousands of skills across official repositories, community collections, and niche toolkits for everything from accessibility auditing to video generation code.
 Figuring out which ones are actually worth installing has taken real experimentation.

 These are the best Claude Code skills I'd hand someone starting today.
-Eleven skills I actually use, covering web data access, UI quality, code performance, document handling, security, agent orchestration, and video generation.
+Eighteen skills I actually use, covering web data access, UI quality, code performance, document handling, security, agent orchestration, video generation, and session management.

 What are Claude Code skills?